Generic name: haloperidol (hal-oh-PER-i-dol)

 If you have a severe reaction from the sun, check with your doctor.

 Haloperidol may cause dry mouth.
 For temporary relief, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if your mouth continues to feel dry for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.

 Contact your doctor as soon as possible if you have chest pain or discomfort, a fast heartbeat, trouble breathing, or fever and chills.
 These can be symptoms of a very serious problem with your heart.

-Stop taking haloperidol and check with your doctor right away if you have any of the following symptoms while using haloperidol: convulsions (seizures); difficulty with breathing; a fast heartbeat; a high fever; high or low blood pressure; increased sweating; loss of bladder control; severe muscle stiffness; unusually pale skin; or tiredness.
+Check with your doctor right away if you have any of the following symptoms while using haloperidol: convulsions, difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Haloperidol side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.